thisisleonist/winc-academy/README.md

 # Frontend developer - Winc Academy

-Assignments and projects for the training to become a Frontend developer via Winc Academy
+Assignments and projects for the Frontend webdeveloper training with Winc Academy